re-rxjs/react-rxjs.org/docs/coreConcepts.md

 // Will continue with B1...
 A3...
 B2...
 A4
 ```

 This in a way makes might make sense because you might want to have a different state for each subscription, however, this doesn't play nicely with React.
-You might have different components, and they all need to receive the same value.
+In React, you have different components, and they all need to receive the same value.
 Moreover, if that value dispatches a call to a service, you'd only want to make one single call to be shared among all of the components.

 RxJS has an operator that helps with this, `share`: